2008–09 Manchester United F.C. season: Premier League

-United suffered a further setback when they lost their next League encounter against Fulham 2–0 at Craven Cottage, seeing the team's lead in the league cut to only a point.
+United suffered a further setback when they lost their next league encounter against Fulham 2–0 at Craven Cottage, seeing the team's lead in the league cut to only a point.
 Paul Scholes was sent off in the 18th minute for handling the ball on the goal-line and Danny Murphy scored the resulting penalty.
 Despite strong pressure from United in the second half, following an unconvincing first-half display, Zoltán Gera scored a second goal for Fulham to seal the match.
 Wayne Rooney was also dismissed for two bookable offences and would subsequently miss the next match.
 This was the first time since 2005 that United had lost two consecutive league games.

-On 5 April, after an international break, United defeated Aston Villa 3–2 at home.
-Cristiano Ronaldo scored an early first-half goal to give United the lead, only for John Carew and Gabriel Agbonlahor to put Villa 2–1 in front.
+On 5 April, after an international break, United faced Aston Villa at home.
+Cristiano Ronaldo scored an early first-half goal to give United the lead, only for John Carew to equalise after 30 minutes.
+After the break, Gabriel Agbonlahor headed the ball into the net to give Villa the lead.
 With United looking to avoid a third-straight Premier League defeat for the first time in four years, Ronaldo scored an equaliser on 80 minutes to set up a frantic finale to the match.
-A late injury time winner by debutant Federico Macheda won the match for United and took them back to the top of the League after Liverpool had briefly led, having beaten Fulham 1–0 the day before.
+Debutant Federico Macheda, who came on as a substitute, scored an injury-time winner for United and took them back to the top of the league after Liverpool had briefly led, having beaten Fulham 1–0 the day before.

-The Reds' next game was away to a struggling Sunderland, which they won 2–1 thanks to another Federico Macheda goal.
+The Reds' next game was away to a struggling Sunderland, which they won 2–1 thanks to another goal from Macheda.
 United took the lead through Paul Scholes' looping header from Wayne Rooney's cross on 19 minutes but Sunderland equalised on 55 minutes through Kenwyne Jones' bundled finish.
 United had created a few good chances to double their lead before Sunderland's goal, with Scholes and Rooney both shooting narrowly wide.
 However, with Sunderland trying to hold-on to a precious point, Macheda was introduced and within seconds had put United ahead.
 Michael Carrick had taken a shot which looked to be going wide, but Macheda was in the box, alongside other players, and he flicked his left foot towards the ball, directing it into Craig Gordon's bottom corner to give United the win and put them back to the top of the table again.